-Training Commission Law Enforcement Basic Recruit certification program.
+This course is part of the Criminal Justice Standards and Training Commission Law Enforcement Basic Recruit certification program.
 By the end of this course students be able to identify the use of a dart-firing stun gun (DFSG) in accordance with F.S. §943.1717; identify and articulate CJSTC DFSG considerations and their impact on officers in Florida; identify and articulate the possible effects that a DFSG has on the human body; properly and safely operate a DFSG; articulate (verbally and in reports) the justification for tactical options chosen while participating in DFSG simulated scenarios including the use of verbal skills to deescalate a situation, and avoid the use of a DFSG.
 This is a limited access course.
-It requires admission to the Law Enforcement program.
+It requires admission to the Law Enforcement Training Program.